fabienp38/wttj_test/exercice2/README.md

 - Edit an exesting candidate and modify the personal information:
   - Check the UI elements on this screen (lastname, firstname, email, phone number, profile picture)
     - To be checked with different language (french, english and other supported languages)
+  - Check error case for each fields:
+    - wrong email
+    - wrong format for the picture imported file
   - Modify all fields and check that this candidate information are corectly saved:
     - Check update notification
     - Check the dashboard card has been updated with the new name